Gluten-Free Sourdough Bread

 - tapioca flour

-- psyllium husks - adds fiber and texture to the bread.
+- psyllium husk powder - adds fiber and texture to the bread.

-- xanthan gum - makes the bread chewy and also helps give it structure to rise higher.
+- xanthan gum - makes the bread chewy and helps give it structure to rise higher.

 - salt